idugalic/digital-restaurant/README.md

 ### Microservices 2 (REST, RabbitMQ)

-We designed and structured our [domain components](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs) in a modular way, and that enable us to choose different deployment strategy and decompose [Monolith 2](#monolith-2-rest-api-by-not-segregating-command-and-query) to microservices.
+We designed and structured our [domain components](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs) in a modular way, and that enables us to choose different deployment strategy and decompose [Monolith 2](#monolith-2-rest-api-by-not-segregating-command-and-query) to microservices.

 Each [microservice](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-microservices-rest):